slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 provide:

- * `authenticationUrl` & `authModalMetadata` is only required if your app needs access to the Asana API and/or needs to oauth with a different application.
+ * `authenticationUrl` & `authModalMetadata` is only required if your app needs access to the Asana API and/or needs to OAuth with a different application.
 If you plan to use Asana's API, create an [OAuth App](/docs/oauth) via the [Developer Console](https://app.asana.com/0/developer-console).
  The URL you place in `authenticationUrl` should be something like `https://localhost:5000/auth`.
 This url should redirect users to the [User Authorization Endpoint](#user-authorization-endpoint) with the required url parameters for OAuth.
  * `resource_widget` is required if you want to display an [App Widget](/docs/app-widget).
 Widgets are displayed for